pabma/MuSe-FuTa/README.md

      - pip install fastmorph
    - Download 'runproc.sh' and 'runprocPTyTS.sh' into [a_name].
 This two files are, in fact, the same but with different commented lines so, if you are up to edit them yourself, you can use only one of them and edit it as you need, the second one does not use Moose output to generate its files.
    - Download the files 'preproc.py', 'preproc_TSyPT.py', 'mix_img.py', 'mix_img_TSyPT.py', 'postproc_valves.py', 'preproc_def.py', 'postproc_valves.py' and 'valves_def.py' into [a_name]
-   - run 'sh runproc.sh' or 'sh runproc_PTyTS.sh' (linux).
+   - run 'sh runproc.sh' or 'sh runproc_PTyTS.sh' (Linux OS).
 There are several input options to choose here:
       - --flungs .- Will fuse/assemble the lung lobes into a single structure representing the lungs.
       - --fheart .- Will fuse/assemble all the heart structures into a single structure representingt the full heart withuot any cardiac structures (This option is incompatible with the next ones, so take care or weird things might happen).
       - --harteries .- Will include the coronary arteries into the mixed image.
 If this option is not set, those structures will not be included.
       - --hvalves .- Will include the different heart valves (mitral, tricuspid, aortic and pulmonary) into the mixed image.
 It is important to set this option to simulate the heartbeat later on.
    - Enjoy some time doing anything else while the software is fusing/assembling the segmented images.

 This will create a directory called 'mix', where the fused/assembled images will be put, ready to be used in the postprocessing.
-And, right now, several images with the valves rotated by a certain degree
+And, right now, several images with the valves rotated by a certain degree into your main directory.

+The assembled image will be cretaed partly using the 'mode' between the different segmented model images for each voxel, plus some specifically picked up choices to assure the presence of certain structures, like the valves, which show up only in one model of the segmentator.

-STEP 3) To create the npz files which will be used later on to simulate the ultrasounds.
+STEP 3) In order to generate the npz files, which will be used later on to simulate the ultrasound image in movement.

+   - Download 'runnpz.sh', 'NPZ_gen_mix_XCAT.py', 'class_map_mix.py', 'npzgen_def.py' and 'Thermal_dielectric_acoustic_MR properties_database_V4.2(Excel)_Tv1_sorted.xls' into [a_name]
+   - run 'sh runnpz.sh' (Linux OS).
+You have the option to run it from the original mixed file, using --noXCAT.
+If you do not use this option, the software will automatically generate a file in mix with the XCAT labels, and generate a npz file with it. **NOTE: RIGHT NOW, YOU CANNOT USE THE XCAT LABELS IF YOU WANT THE VALVES TO MOVE.

+This will generate a npz file in your main directory, assigning several tissue properties to each label, like density or sound speed, and creating the frames which will allow the Ultrasound simulator to run properly.